flipacholas/Architecture-of-consoles/articles/master-system.md

 {{% inner_markdown %}}
 It turns out Sega also shipped **'3D glasses'** as an official accessory!
 The glasses worked in-sync with the CRT.
 During gameplay, the game switches the position of objects between frames.
 Each lens has an LCD screen which shuts black to block your eyesight.
 So, the correct combination of graphics flickering and shutters alternating eventually creates a stereoscopic image in your head.
 Thus, a '3D' effect.

-The shutters are controlled from a couple of memory addresses, but none of them will tell the console if there are glasses plugged in, so games will have to depend on the user to manually activating that feature from a setting entry (for instance) if they decide to support them.
+The shutters are controlled from a couple of memory addresses, but none of them will tell the console if there are glasses plugged in, so games that support this accessory include a settings option that allows the user to manually activate this feature.

-The LCD controllers are controlled through a jack cable, which is plugged to the console.
-The European and American version didn't include the jack input, so they are connected through the card port, which we'll see more about it later on.
+The LCD controllers are interfaced with a jack cable, which is plugged to the console.
+The European and American version didn't include the jack input, so they rely on the card port to connect an adaptor, we'll see more about the card slot later on.
 {{% /inner_markdown %}}

 {{< /tab >}}